joshuajyoh/stock-tracker-prod/README.md

 This repo contains the complete application with minified front-end code.
 To view the un-minified front-end logic, see https://github.com/joshuajyoh/stock-tracker-fe.

+This is a continuous personal project: It is currently functional (see live site below), but I am always working on improvements/new features.

 ## Live Site

 https://joshuajyoh.com/